 Nicknames: Jimin-sshi (means “Mr. Jimin” in Korean), ChimChim, Jiminie, Mochi

-Jimin is what we like to call a “gateway member” in that almost everyone falls in love with Jimin first.
+Jimin is what we like to call “the recruiter” in that almost everyone falls in love with Jimin first.
 He oozes charisma and, as they say, “collects men like Pokemon.”
-Pretty much every middle-aged man who has interviewed BTS, including Jimmy Fallon and James Cordon, is a major Jimin stan, along with actors John Cena and Simon Pegg.
+Pretty much every middle-aged man who has interviewed BTS, including Jimmy Fallon and James Cordon, is a major Jimin stan.

 Jimin was the last to be added to the band and was brought in mainly as a dancer.
 He has extensive contemporary dance training, and brings a little flair to the hip hop dancing that BTS usually does.
 In recent years, he is often given a dance solo to showcase his other dance skills as well.